jcmunuera/enablement-2.0-kb/runtime/discovery/discovery-guidance.md

 > **Important:** Discovery is INTERPRETIVE, not rule-based.
 The agent uses semantic understanding to match user intent with platform capabilities.
 There are no IF/THEN rules.

-> **New in v3.0:** Layer-based filtering for CODE domain and skill-index.yaml for efficient discovery at scale.
+> **New in v4.0:** Tag-based discovery (Phase 2) for efficient skill discrimination.
+Tags are defined in skill OVERVIEW.md frontmatter.
+See `model/standards/authoring/TAGS.md`.

 ---